Rev. Robert (Rob) Nedbalek

 Her oldest son chose a path of self-destruction for almost 20 years through drug use.
 After being arrested several times, placed on probation a couple of times and finally landing in a lock-down treatment facility for 18 months, he began to seriously think about his life’s choices and how those choices were affecting him and his relationship with his family.
 During this time he met some wonderful people at the Missoula Detention Center who visited him weekly bringing faith, hope and grace of the Lord to him.
 When he was moved to the treatment facility, he was again befriended by some wonderful Christian men who mentored him during his almost two-year stay.
 These people, through the leadership and work of the Holy Spirit, helped turn Bea’s son around.
 When she was approached by Freedom in Christ to be the ministry Administrator, it seemed like a perfect fit and she didn’t hesitate to accept.

-She is married to Howard and they have four boys, 17 grandchildren and one great-grandchild.
+She is married to Howard and they have four boys, 17 grandchildren and three great-grandchild.
 They reside in Anaconda, Montana, where they spend much time in community and church involvement.
-He favorite past times are photography, travel, quilting and spending time with her grandchildren.
+Her favorite past times are photography, travel, art, quilting and spending time with her grandchildren.

 Melanie Martin-Dent is Interim pastor at Lonsdale United Methodist Church in Sidney, Montana.
 A graduate of Pacific Lutheran Theological Seminary, she has served churches in Auburn, WA; Hoquiam, WA; Pierce, ID; Malta, MT; Missoula, MT; and Anaconda, MT, in addition to serving as Coordinator of the Timber Community Outreach Project for Lutheran Social Services, working in the chemical dependency field in Idaho, and as group home staff and parent support group facilitator for AWARE in Missoula.
 Her husband, Ron is also an ELCA pastor and they have two adult children, several pets and three horses.
 Melanie has volunteered leading worship and Bible Study at Montana State Prison and enjoys horses and playing flute and piccolo.